jeremyreeder/gridscout/docs/_posts/2020-06-03-comparison-of-bends.md

 though, that it would equal the security of the Simple-Simon-under.
 Maybe not quite.
 Surprisingly, it looks like Asher's Simple-Simon-double substantially reduces breaking strength, making it the worst performer of the series.

+I wonder if some parts of this line had suffered damage from a prior fishing excursion.
+If so, then all of the bends which failed by breaking may have otherwise broken at a higher limit.
+I'd like to retest them in the future with pristine line.
+{:.tangent}

 As expected, the sheetbend and double sheetbend slipped way too easily to be worth using.
 What's surprising is that the double sheetbend actually did the